bassemalyyy/Resume-Reviewer-Agent/README.md

 # Resume Reviewer Agent

-A resume review and job matching tool built with CrewAI, Streamlit, and various text extraction libraries.
-This project helps users improve their resumes and find relevant job opportunities based on their skills and preferred location.
+A resume reviewer and rewriter tool built with CrewAI, Streamlit, and various text extraction libraries.
+This project helps users improve their resumes and get interview tips based on the job title and the location for the job search.

 # Features

 Extracts text from PDF and DOCX resume files.
 Provides feedback to enhance resume content.
 Rewrites resumes to better highlight qualifications.
-Matches users with relevant job postings using web search tools.
+Offer interview tips for better preparation.
 Offers a user-friendly interface via Streamlit.

 # Prerequisites